Multi-Fidelity Reinforcement Learning with Gaussian Processes: Introduction

 MFRL differs from transfer learning~\cite{taylor2007transfer}, where a transfer of parameters is allowed only in one direction.
 The MFRL algorithm starts in $\Sigma_1$.
 Once it learns a sufficiently good policy in $\Sigma_1$, it switches to a higher fidelity simulator.
-If it observes that the policy learned in the lower fidelity simulator is no longer optimal in the higher fidelity simulator, it switches back to the lower fidelity simulator.
-Cutler et al.~\cite{cutler2014reinforcement} showed that the resulting algorithm has polynomial sample complexity and minimizes the number of samples required for the highest fidelity simulator.
+If it observes that the policy learned in the lower fidelity simulator is no longer optimal in the higher fidelity simulator, it switches back to the lower fidelity simulator. \cite{cutler2014reinforcement} showed that the resulting algorithm has polynomial sample complexity and minimizes the number of samples required for the highest fidelity simulator.

-The original MFRL algorithm uses the Knows-What-It-Knows framework~\cite{li2011knows} to learn the transition and reward functions at each level.
+The original MFRL algorithm learns the transition and reward functions at each level.
 The reward and transition for each state-action pair are learned independently of others.
 While this is reasonable for general agents, when planning for physically-grounded robots, we can exploit the spatial correlation between neighboring state-action pairs to speed up the learning.

-Our main contribution is to leverage Gaussian Process (GP) regression as a function approximator to speed up learning in MFRL framework.
+Our main contribution is to leverage the GP regression as a function approximator to speed up learning in the MFRL framework.
 GPs can predict the learned function value for any query point, and not just for a discretized state-action pair.
-Furthermore, GPs can exploit the correlation between nearby state-action values by appropriate choice of a kernel.
+Furthermore, GPs can exploit the correlation between nearby state-action values by an appropriate choice of a kernel.
+GPs have been extensively used to obtain optimal policies in simulation-aided reinforcement learning~\cite{cutler2015efficient}.
+We take this further by using GPs in the MFRL setting.

-In MFRL, the state-space of $\Sigma_i$ is a subset of the state space of $\Sigma_j$ for all $j>i$.
-Therefore, when the MFRL algorithm switches from $\Sigma_i$ to $\Sigma_{i+1}$ it already has an estimate for the transition function and $Q$--values for states in $\Sigma_{i+1}\setminus\Sigma_{i}$.
-Thus, GPs are particularly suited for MFRL, which we verify through our simulation results.
+\revone{Other function approximators have been used in RL previously.
+We choose to use GPs since they require fewer samples to learn a function when a good prior exists~\cite{neal2012bayesian}.
+The priors can be imposed, in part, by using appropriate kernels which make GPs flexible.
+A major limitation of learning with GPs is their computational complexity, which grows cubically with respect to the number of training samples.
+However, this issue can be mitigated by using sparse approximations for GPs~\cite{quinonero2005unifying}.} In MFRL, the state-space of $\Sigma_i$ is a subset of the state space of $\Sigma_j$ for all $j>i$.
+Therefore, when the MFRL algorithm switches from $\Sigma_i$ to $\Sigma_{i+1}$ it already has an estimate for the transition function and $Q$--values for states in $\Sigma_{i+1}$.
+Hence, GPs are particularly suited for MFRL, which we verify through our simulation results.